 Section 41 Absence for Personal Reasons

 (1) Where absence for personal reasons does not exceed three days, the Pastor merely notifies his immediate superior.
-This will be referred to as family responsibility leave in terms of the Basic Conditions of Employment Act, (Act 57 / 1997).
+This will be referred to as family responsibility leave in terms of the Basic Conditions of Employment Act (Act 57 / 1997).

-(2) If the absence lasts longer than three days, application for leave must be made and it shall be recorded as annual leave.
+(2) If the absence lasts longer than three days, application for leave must be made for the additional days taken and it shall be recorded as annual leave.

-(3) Repeated absence for personal reasons in accordance with paragraph (1), up to a maximum of 10 days per year, shall not be recorded as annual leave.
+(3) Repeated absence for personal reasons in accordance with Section 41(1), up to a maximum of 10 days per year, shall not be recorded as annual leave.

 Section 42 Maternity Leave